s7fy/ESP32toUART-FW/README.md

 # ESP32toUART-FW
-This program is communication ESP32 to UART for firmware.
+This firmware that cammunication ESP32 to UART.